inet-framework/inet/showcases/wireless/sensornetwork/doc/index.rst

 the backdrop of a warehouse floorplan.
 The scene size is 60x30 meters.
 The warehouse is just a background image providing context.
-Obstacle loss is not modeled, so the background image doesn't affect the simulation in any way.
+Obstacle loss is not modeled, so the background image doesn't affect the simulation.

-The wireless interface in the sensor nodes and the gateway is specified in :download:`omnetpp.ini <../omnetpp.ini>` to be the generic :ned:`WirelessInterface` (instead of the Ieee802154 specific :ned:`Ieee802154NarrowbandInterface`, which is the default wlan interface in :ned:`SensorNode`).
-The radio type is set to :ned:`ApskScalarRadio`:
+The wireless interface in the sensor nodes and the gateway is specified in :download:`omnetpp.ini <../omnetpp.ini>` to be the generic :ned:`WirelessInterface`(instead of the IEEE 802.15.4 specific :ned:`Ieee802154NarrowbandInterface`, which is the default WLAN interface in :ned:`SensorNode`).
+The radio type is set to :ned:`ApskScalarRadio`.

 .. literalinclude:: ../omnetpp.ini
    :language: ini